helicalinsight/helicalinsight/README.md

 * `Maven 3` or higher version installed.
 * `JDK 7` higher version installed.
-*  Apache tomcat 7 or 8 should b installed.
+*  Apache tomcat 7 or 8 should be installed.
-*  Use Mysql 5.6 or higher version installed.
+*  Use Mysql 5.7 or higher version.

  `NOTE: In case database is not accessed remotely then grant all priviledges to user.`

-*  Database with name `hice` to be created in Mysql or in any other database.
+*  Database with name `hice` to be created in Mysql.

 Steps: